QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Evaluating Infinite Series.md

 s_{n} = \frac{c}{1-r}
 $$
 #### Multivariable Case
-Some summations depend on multiple variables, for example the index $n$, and $x$.
-You can imagine such an expression as a 3D plot, with the height being the value of the summation and the floor spanned by $x$ and index $n$.
+Some summations depend on multiple variables, for example the index $n$, and direction-variable $x$.
+You can imagine such an expression as a 3D function, with the height of the function being the value of the summation, and the floor being spanned by the $x$-axis and an axis representing the index $n$.
 With every iteration the sum moves 1 $n$ over, tracing a line through space.
-When $x$ is unknown however, a surface is created out of all the possible lines. <br>Because of this, evaluating such a summation doesn't yield a single result, but rather a range of possible solutions that depend on the choice of $x$. <br>The evaluation of the _$x$ range_ for which the series still converges can be expressed by a few variables[^cmuedu], namely:
+When the $x$ value is unknown however, a surface is created instead, made up of all the lines created from a certain possible $x$. <br>Because of this, evaluating such a summation doesn't yield a single result, but rather a [range](Range) of possible solutions that depend on the choice of $x$. <br>The evaluation of the _$x$ range_ for which the series still converges can be expressed by a few variables[^cmuedu], namely:
 1. The ___radius of convergence___, ($R$).
 This is the radius from the center of convergence to the edges of the interval of convergence.
 If you look at the range of $x$ values for which the series converges on a number line, the radius is half the size of that range, and it is centered at the "_center of convergence_" going to the edges of this range.
 2. The ___center of convergence___, ($a$).
 The center of convergence is located at the $x$ location where the solution to the sum is 0. <br>($\rightarrow \sum^{n}_{n=0} f(x, n) =0$, and solve for $x$)
 3. The ___interval of convergence___.
 The interval is the range of $x$ values that can be used to still give a convergent series.
 The interval goes around the center of convergence to the edges that the radius gives, -> $[a - R, a + R]$.